Whop42/LinuxConvert/README.md

 ## Selected Supported Software (and their packages)

-> Does not include Windows applications that are only moved to OSS versions, personalization themes/icon themes/bash configs/some default applications that are installed as utilities
+> Does not include personalization themes/icon themes/bash configs/some default applications that are installed as utilities

 - Anki (anki-bin)
 - BetterDiscord (betterdiscordctl)